 Delivered by native speakers, our short course is taught over ten weekly evening sessions in the heart of London.

-Challenging but rewarding, the Arabic Beginners Summer Intensive (Year 1) course is perfectly suited to those working full time or anyone looking to improve their skills and knowledge.
+Challenging but rewarding, this Arabic Beginners Summer Intensive (Year 1) course is perfectly suited to those working full-time or anyone looking to improve their skills and knowledge.

 Ahmed EI-Shareif is a native Arabic speaker from Egypt.
 He obtained his Master of Arts in Teaching Arabic as a Foreign Language from SOAS, University of London.
 He also attended several workshops run by the Authors of Al-Kitaab in Texas University, USA and London.

 Ahmed currently teaches Arabic at City (CASS & LGP Modules) and SOAS.
 He previously taught at Suffolk College, Westminster University, International House London and Kings College London.
 Ahmed is an External Examiner for Pearson education, and Chartered Institute of Linguists.
 He also designs and runs training courses for the development of Arabic teachers abroad and in UK.

 No prior knowledge required if you want to start in the autumn.
 If you wish to join this Arabic Evening course in January 2016 or April 2016, please check your level by using our online guidelines before enrolling as some basic knowledge is expected.